ARION

 The skunk wrinkled his nose.
 “I have yet to find a soap or shampoo that doesn’t make my fur feel gummy or dry,” he complained.
 He looked up toward the ceiling again.
 “Arion, I know we brought along a few dogs to help herd the livestock.
 Did we pack any pet shampoos for their care?”

 “No, Dr. Fernando.
-Nothing of the kind was included in the manifest, although I have in my archives the formula for a popular Mane and Tail shampoo utilized on horses and humans alike.
+Nothing of the kind was included in the manifest, although I have in my archives the formula for a popular shampoo utilized on both horses and humans alike.
 Mr. Ansara is particularly fond of using the bottles he brought along with his personal effects.”

 Kazama looked up in amusement.
 “Maybe you could recreate and distribute it among our personnel as Pelt & Paws shampoo.”